Sancus Financial Holdings Ltd and others (Appellants) v Holm and another (Respondents) (British Virgin Islands)

 Jurisdiction: Court of Appeal of the Eastern Caribbean Supreme Court (British Virgin Islands)

-Did the courts below wrongly decide that the appellants and respondents had entered into a contract, and that the appellants had acted in breach of it?
+Did the courts below wrongly decide that the appellants and the first respondents had entered into an oral contract, and that the appellants had acted in breach of it?

 The first appellant (“Sancus Financial”) is a BVI company and a shareholder of Bank of Asia (BVI) Ltd (“Bank of Asia”).
 Sancus Financial was previously owned by the third appellant (“Ms Fung”).
 The second appellant (“Mr Wen”) is Ms Fung’s wife.
 Ms Fung and Mr Wen are Hong Kong nationals.

 The first respondent (“Mr Holm”) is an American national who wholly owns the second respondent (“FHI”), which is a BVI company.
-FHI was previously indirectly owned by Sancus Financial and Ms Fung.
+FHI was previously indirectly owned by Sancus Financial and Ms Fung and was at one point intended to be an indirect shareholder of Bank of Asia.

-In 2017, the respondents issued proceedings against the appellants in the BVI, alleging that the appellants entered into an agreement in 2015 to transfer 22% of the founding shares of the Bank of Asia to Mr Holm and that, in breach of the agreement, the appellants failed to transfer the shares.
-The value of the shares was said to be US$13 million in 2015 and US$18 million in 2017.
+In 2017, the respondents issued proceedings against the appellants in the BVI, alleging that the appellants entered into an oral contract in 2015 by which they would procure that Mr Holm would obtain an indirect interest equal to 22% of the Bank of Asia project irrespective of the precise corporate structure used (but subject to any dilution from any future third party investment) and that, in breach of the agreement, the appellants had failed to do so.
+The appellants denied that such a contract had been formed.

-The Commercial Court found in the respondents’ favour.
+The Commercial Court found in the respondents’ favour and awarded damages to Mr Holm (with the amount to be assessed).
 The Court of Appeal then dismissed the appellants’ appeal.
 The appellants now appeal to the Judicial Committee of the Privy Council.

 Sancus Financial Holdings Ltd and others